w3c/wai-curricula/content/designer/color-and-layout.md

 Students should be able to:

 * explain how people with disabilities rely on designs that adapt to different colors, layouts, spacing, and positions
-* determine sufficient color contrast for text, images of text, and controls
 * design layouts with sufficient color contrast for text, images of text, and controls
 * design clear and distinguishable focus indicators, for example using borders, color, and highlighting
 * design layouts that adapt to different font sizes and spacing set by the user in browser and operating system settings
 * design layouts that adapt to different screen sizes, configurations, and user style sheets
 * use headings, landmarks, and spacing to group related content
 * use a combination of text cues, patterns, and icons to convey information
-* assess the potential distraction and cognitive overload from using too many design elements on a single page, in particular interactive widgets, images, and moving content"
+* evaluate the use of too many design elements (in particular interactive widgets, images, and moving content) on a page, and justify the use of elements that avoid potential distraction and cognitive overload
 * identify related requirements for developers to apply the necessary semantics to interface components

 {% include excol.html type="all" %}